ericvera/check-if/README.md

 # check-if

-Input validation for Apollo Server.
+Input validation to used in a server.

 # Details

-A collection of functions to validate the input received in Apollo GraphQL Server.
-When a validation fails the function throw one of Apollo Server's exceptions which are appropriately processed by Apollo Server.
-For more details on the errors see https://www.apollographql.com/docs/apollo-server/v2/features/errors.html.
+A collection of functions to validate the input received in a server application.

 # Usage